 Customer satisfaction surveys are a fantastic way for your customers to provide feedback that is anonymous.
-By the feedback remaining anonymous, it enables the customers to be as honest and open in their surveys as possible.
+Keeping the feedback anonymous, enables the customers to be as honest and open in their surveys as possible.

-These surveys allow you to provide your employees with feedback, both positive and constructive, and it can really help you to move your spa in the right direction.
+These surveys allow you to provide your employees with feedback, both positive and constructive, and they can really help you to move your spa in the right direction.

 Your Customer’s Happiness Is The Key To Success